 - Ho Chi Minh City

-Commonly known as Saigon, this city in southern Vietnam was renamed to Ho Chi Minh City in 1976 when Saigon merged with the Gia Dinh Province.
-Ho Chi Minh City perfectly illustrates its past as well as its future -- full of towering skyscrapers and charming tree-lined streets.
+Commonly known as Saigon, this city in southern Vietnam was renamed Ho Chi Minh City in 1976 when Saigon merged with the Gia Dinh Province.
+Ho Chi Minh City perfectly illustrates its past and future -- full of towering skyscrapers and charming tree-lined streets.
 Famously known for its importance during the Vietnam War, the city is also recognized for its French influence scattered throughout.
-Some great examples of this influence is the Notre-Dame Cathedral that was created solely with French-imported materials, the ornate French colonial Saigon Post Office that was built by famous architect Gustave Eiffel, and Reunification Hall that formerly served as the Presidential Palace.
+Some great examples of this influence are the Notre-Dame Cathedral, created solely with French-imported materials, the ornate French colonial Saigon Post Office that famous architect Gustave Eiffel built, and Reunification Hall, which formerly served as the Presidential Palace.
 Take time to visit one of the earliest surviving structures in Saigon -- Bến Thành Market.
-This bustling market is full of stalls and vendors selling their local handicrafts, textiles, souvenirs and cuisine.
+This bustling market is full of stalls and vendors selling local handicrafts, textiles, souvenirs, and cuisine.
 Some of the top street foods in Ho Chi Minh City are Vietnamese sandwiches, southern-style southern pancakes, and broken rice.

 - One Pillar Pagoda

 The One Pillar Pagoda, located in Hanoi, is a historic Buddhist temple and one of Vietnam's most iconic temples.
-Built by King Ly Thai, this architecturally unique structure lies on a single stone pillar in the middle of a lake and was built to represent a lotus flower (which is also Vietnam's national flower).
+Built by King Ly Thai, this architecturally unique structure lies on a single stone pillar in the middle of a lake built to represent a lotus (also Vietnam's national flower).
 According to legend, the king would visit numerous temples, praying to Buddha for a son of his own.
 He once dreamed of the bodhisattva Avalokiteshvara seated on a giant lotus flower in the middle of a square pond.
 He was holding a baby boy that he then gifted to the king.
 Months after this dream, the queen gave birth to a little boy.
-With this exciting miracle, the king commissioned the One Pillar Pagoda in 1049 that resembled a giant lotus emerging from the water.
+With this exciting miracle, the king commissioned the One Pillar Pagoda in 1049, which resembled a giant lotus emerging from the water.

 - Cu Chi Tunnels

 The Cu Chi Tunnels is an elaborate network of underground tunnels located in the Củ Chi District of Ho Chi Minh City and built by the Viet Minh in the 1940s.
-These tunnels once stretched over 200 miles and contained tactical quarters, storage rooms, kitchens, a school and a hospital.
+These tunnels once stretched over 200 miles and contained tactical quarters, storage rooms, kitchens, a school, and a hospital.
 The purpose of this underground system was to help the Vietnamese protect themselves and fight against the more well-equipped American and South-Vietnamese soldiers during the Vietnam War.
 The Vietnamese soldiers dug out and utilized these tunnels to house troops, transport supplies from place to place, house booby traps for enemies, and more.
-Most entrances to these tunnels were so well disguised that only a small portion of the system was ever discovered during the war.
-American and South-Vietnamese soldiers, known as "tunnel rats", were trained to explore the tunnels in order to find booby traps and enemies.
-Today, the Cu Chi Tunnels are present in a Vietnam War memorial park and have become a popular tourist attraction, where you can descend into some of the tunnels to see for yourself!
+Most entrances to these tunnels were so well disguised that only a tiny portion of the system was ever discovered during the war.
+American and South-Vietnamese soldiers, known as "tunnel rats," were trained to explore the tunnels to find booby traps and enemies.
+Today, the Cu Chi Tunnels are in a Vietnam War memorial park and have become a popular tourist attraction; you can descend into some tunnels to see for yourself!

 - Halong Bay

-Halong Bay is a UNESCO World Heritage site adorned with thousands of limestone karsts and isles located in the Gulf of Tonkin.
+Halong Bay is a UNESCO World Heritage site adorned with thousands of limestone karsts and isles in the Gulf of Tonkin.
 The bay is popularly known for its sparkling emerald-green waters that are home to over 1,600 islands, mostly uninhabited.
 According to ancient legend, invaders came to the area to try and claim the land.
-In effort to protect the land and its inhabitants, the Jade Emperor directed the Mother Dragon down to Earth to assist the locals in fighting against the invaders.
-As she defeated the enemies, the Mother Dragon scattered down emeralds that eventually became the towering limestone formations that still stand today.
-The name "Halong Bay" originated from this legend, since "Halong" means "descending dragon".
-The bay is a popular destination for activities such as scuba diving, rock climbing and hiking, especially in nearby Cat Ba National Park.
+To protect the land and its inhabitants, the Jade Emperor directed the Mother Dragon down to Earth to assist the locals in fighting against the invaders.
+As she defeated the enemies, the Mother Dragon scattered down emeralds, eventually becoming the towering limestone formations that still stand today.
+The name "Halong Bay" originated from this legend since "Halong" means "descending dragon."
+The bay is a popular destination for scuba diving, rock climbing, and hiking, especially near Cat Ba National Park.

 - Temple of Literature

-The Temple of Literature, Vietnam’s first university, was built in 1070 during the time of Emperor Lý Thánh Tông, and was closed in 1779.
+The Temple of Literature, Vietnam's first university, was built in 1070 during the time of Emperor Lý Thánh Tông and was closed in 1779.
 Today, the well-preserved architecture and gardens (that are still cared for just as they were hundreds of years ago!) paint a picture of Vietnam's past.
-In the university's early days, the students that attended the Temple of Literature were members of the elite class who studied literature, poetry and Chinese philosophy.
+In the university's early days, the students that attended the Temple of Literature were members of the elite class who studied literature, poetry, and Chinese philosophy.
 The university is divided into five different courtyards.
 The first two courtyards are full of towering trees and freshly manicured lawns where students could relax between classes.
 The second courtyard is home to the Khue Van Cac pavilion, standing tall among white stone columns and storing a brass bell that is rung only on favorable occasions.
-The third contains the Thien Quang well as well as the Stelae of Doctors.
-Here, students believed it was good luck to rub the Stelae statues prior to their exams; however, it is now forbidden to touch the statues in order to help preserve them.
-The fourth courtyard is where visitors and students can find altars to Confucius and his disciples.
-The final courtyard was where the actual university was and is the site of numerous cultural events today.
+The third contains the Thien Quang well and the Stelae of Doctors.
+Here, students believed it was good luck to rub the Stelae statues before their exams; however, it is now forbidden to touch them to help preserve them.
+The fourth courtyard is where visitors and students can find altars of Confucius and his disciples.
+The final square was where the actual university was and is the site of numerous cultural events today.

 Already booked on one of our packages to Vietnam?
 See everything you need to know before you go.